Internet Service Providers in My Area

 Regardless of how many local internet providers are available in your area, there are certain things you want to watch for before committing to a plan:

 - Speed - unless you are an infrequent user or only use the internet for email and light web surfing, you'll want a minimum of 3Mbps service, preferably 5 - 10Mbps.
-If you've got multiple devices running apps like Netflix, YouTube, and other high-demand tasks like online gaming, go for the highest speed you can afford, with a minimum of 6 - 15Mbps.
+If you've got multiple devices running apps like Netflix, YouTube, and other high-demand tasks like online gaming, go for the fastest Internet speed you can afford, with a minimum of 6 - 15Mbps.

 - Equipment - the most economical choice is to buy your own modem rather than renting from the provider (which runs about $10/month).
 Most large internet providers provide their customers with a list of approved equipment so that you can purchase it on your own.